-Our newest committee, the Education Committee will help bolster the educational foundation of reverse mortgage industry participants through curriculum development and exploring alternative delivery channels.
+The Education Committee helps bolster the educational foundation of reverse mortgage industry participants through curriculum development and exploring alternative delivery channels.

 Co-Chairs – Sarah Cavanaugh, Finance of America Reverse & Barry Scoles, Georgetown Mortgage, LLC

 There is probably no more important time than now to make ethics the highest priority for the industry.
 Any practice that does not put the customer first is not only bad business, it is harmful to the rest of the industry participants who “do the right thing.”
 Our members have asked us to play a strong role in this regard.
 The committee enforces the Code of Ethics & Professional Responsibility by evaluating ethics complaints, imposing enforcement actions, and coordinating the issuance of advisory opinions.

 Risk & Compliance Committee

 Managing risk and understanding the evolving compliance landscape is top of mind for the management teams of our membership.
 The committee has tackled such issues as the implementation of New Hampshire House Bill 594, evaluating the compliance impacts of the recent HECM program changes (including loan docs and borrower disclosures), drafting and submitting comments on HUD’s proposed Quality Loan Practices, and discussing FTC guidance on identifying Red Flags and Identity Theft.